Sósíalistaflokkurinn

 The entire road system should be free of charge, funded by the state, and all citizens guaranteed free passage on it.

-Our road system has been a public good almost entirely, but now decisions by the current government are imminent regarding a radical systemic change in the spirit of neoliberalism, where all major projects can be expected to be privatized and road tolls imposed.
-We completely reject that path and fight against it with all our might.
+Our road system has been almost entirely a public good, but decisions are now pending from the current government regarding a radical systemic change in the spirit of neoliberalism, where all major projects can be expected to be privatized and road tolls imposed.
+We completely reject this approach and will fight against it with all our might.

 In 1882, farmers in Þingeyjarsýslur came together and founded a cooperative.
 This was the country's first cooperative society.
-Farmers discovered that cooperation in purchasing and selling was the right way to escape the overwhelming power of merchants.
-From this grew a powerful cooperative movement that the Progressive Party took over.
-Suffice it to say that during the Progressive Party's watch, the cooperative movement was left in ruins after party members had stolen the best bits from it.
-This happened after the party embraced neoliberalism.
+Farmers discovered that cooperation in purchasing and sales was the right way to escape the overwhelming power of merchants.
+From this grew a powerful cooperative movement that the Progressive Party took control of.
+Suffice it to say that under the Progressive Party's watch, the cooperative movement was left in ruins after party members had stolen the best pieces from it.
+This happened after the party succumbed to the allure of neoliberalism.

-The Socialist Party wants to rebuild the public cooperative movement and keep the Progressive Party away from it.
-It is our belief that cooperation and mutual insurance for sea and land is one of the most powerful tools of the common people against the overwhelming power of capital.
+The Socialist Party wants to rebuild the public's cooperative movement and keep the Progressive Party away from it.
+It is our belief that cooperation and mutual insurance for sea and country is one of the most powerful tools of the common people against the overwhelming power of capital.